SWPAP

 Alternaria leaf blight of cantaloupe

 Alternaria leaf blight-Alternaria leaf blight has mostly round lesions with a bulls-eye or concentric ring structure, as do many Alternaria diseases on other crops.
 Fortunately, lesions do not occur on stems or fruit.
-However, in severe cases sufficient defoliation can occur to cause loss fruit of quality either by lower soluble sugars and/or sunscald on fruit.
+However, in severe cases sufficient defoliation can occur to cause loss of fruit of quality either by lower soluble sugars and/or sunscald on fruit.
 Alternaria leaf blight doesn’t seem to be an important problem most years.
 Fungicide schedules designed to control gummy stem blight or anthracnose seem to also control Alternaria leaf blight.

 Bacterial wilt of cantaloupe-The complex biology of bacterial wilt makes managing this pest difficult.
 Bacterial wilt is caused by a bacterium vectored by the striped or spotted cucumber beetle.
 Bacterial wilt is quite common every year and can be recognized by the wilt and decline of affected plants.